-Thailand and Australia established formal diplomatic relations on 19 December 1952, although before that there was a relationship between each other, but still considered unofficial.
-Because Australia is a state in the British Commonwealth Australia’s relations with Thailand are still under the British policy.
-After establishing diplomatic relations The Thai government therefore opened the Royal Thai Legation in 1952 and raised its status as the Royal Thai Embassy in 1955.
+Thailand and Australia established formal diplomatic relations on 19 December 1952, after which the Royal Thai Government opened the Royal Thai Legation in 1952 and raised its status as the Royal Thai Embassy in 1955.

-In the first phase, the office and residence of the Thai ambassador is the same place.
-By using the name Royal Thai Legation, located at 47 Melbourne Avenue, Forrest, ACT, which is rented from RA McKillop since December 1, 1952
+Initially, the office and residence of the Thai ambassador were located in the same premises and known to the public as “the Royal Thai Legation”.
+It was located at 47 Melbourne Avenue, Forrest, ACT.

-On January 5, 1954, the Thai government bought a house number 15 Mugga Way, Red Hill, ACT from Colonel Mervyn John Holmes to be the residence of the Thai ambassador for 10,000 pounds in Australia.
-For the land that the house has been rented from the Australian government for 99 years, the office has moved to the house number 1 Fraser Place, Yarralumla, ACT from 1 April 1954, later moved to the house.
-Rent No. 9 Daly Street, Deakin, ACT since November 1965
+On January 5, 1954, the Thai Government purchased a house at No. 15 Mugga Way, Red Hill, ACT from Colonel Mervyn John Holmes for a sum of 10,000 pounds, to be used as the residence of the Thai Ambassador.
+The land where the said house was located had been rented from the ACT Government for 99 years.
+In September 1971, the residence was moved to No. 111 Empire Circuit, Yarralumla, ACT.
+From 1 April 1954 onwards, the office had moved to No. 1 Fraser Place, Yarralumla, ACT and later to No. 9 Daly Street, Deakin, ACT in November 1965.

-The first Ambassador Extraordinary and Plenipotentiary of Thailand to Australia is HE Ambassador Kantathi Suphamongkhon and has 4 officers from the embassy.
-At that time, there was an office for Thai students.
-And the military assistant ambassador office in Canberra
+The first Ambassador Extraordinary and Plenipotentiary of the Kingdom of Thailand to Australia was H.E.
+Ambassador Konthi Suphamongkhon, who had an additional four officers at the Embassy.
+At that time, there was an office for Thai students and a military attaché office in Canberra.

 The first official visit to Australia

-In 1966, the Embassy hired Mr. TN Olgay to draft the embassy building format for the first time.
-By using the Royal Thai Embassy building as a prototype and having the Fine Arts Department as an assistant in the roof design
+In 1966, the Royal Thai Embassy hired Mr. TN Olgay to draft the Embassy’s building plan for the first time.
+The Royal Thai Embassy’s building and its unique roof design were later used as a prototype by the Fine Arts Department.